ElNiak/PANTHER/PLUGIN_GUIDE.md

 2. **Validation Errors**:
    - Check `config_schema.py` for missing or incorrect parameters.
-   - Use `python panther_cli.py validate-config` for debugging.
+   - Use `panther validate-config` for debugging.

 3. **Docker Build Fails**:
    - Confirm the `Dockerfile` path in `config.yaml` is correct.